 Parental Agreements In A Divorce Or Separation

 When a divorce or separation involves children, issues of child custody and visitation are critical.
 In California, there is a presumption in family law that the “best interests of children” are served by frequent and continuing contact with both parents.
 However, the court takes into consideration all the facts of each case to determine the most appropriate child custody arrangement and timeshare schedule.
+While it is not a requirement to hire an attorney for child custody or visitation disputes in San Mateo, a family law firm can assist in helping families navigate the nuances involved with family court.

 Types Of Child Custody